 By now, my parents had developed some teaching materials of their own and there were now teacher supply stores around the country.
 My summer job for two summers during college was to visit these school supply stores and distributors to sell them the beautiful educational charts and stickers and workbooks my parents created.
 I loaded up the family station wagon and one summer drove from California, down to the tip of Texas, on across the south to Florida and then looped around to head back to California.
 The next summer I did the same but on a northerly route through the Mid-West and New England.
 At every stop I met with educators, former educators, and people that cared deeply about education.
 I graduated from USC and did go into our family business, doing what I loved - combining my passion for education with my business knowledge.

 And today that hasn’t changed.
-My belief that education is the foundation for personal change, for betterment of the individual and the community is in my core.
-Educated citizens are our best resource, the creativity and innovation of an educated person is boundless and propels our city, state and country to greater happiness and prosperity.
-Educational institutions like PCC are large and complex.
-The 2017-2018 budget of PCC was $268,648,913, over a quarter of a billion dollars.
-Is our money being spent wisely?
+I believe that education is the foundation for personal change, for economic and social mobility, and for advancement of the individual and the community.
+Nothing is more important than education.
+Educated citizens are our best resource.
+The creativity and innovation of an educated person is boundless and propels the individual and our community to greater fulfillment, happiness and prosperity.

-This is why I am running for a seat on the Board of Trustees of PCC.
-To combine a passion for education with a business sense to ensure that PCC is the best run, most outstanding community college in all of California.
+I can think of no better way to serve my community than to represent you on the Board of Trustees of Pasadena Community College.
+I will focus my passion for education along with my business sense and work to ensure that we have the best run, most outstanding community college in all of California.

 With thanks and appreciation,